Is there value in political endorsements from writers? And what do you do when your favorite authors go political?

 I also take it with a grain of salt.
 Not salt that dilutes their opinion, but as a reminder that the views of my neighbors and family members are just as, if not more, relevant to my life.

-With New Hampshire behind us and the rest of the presidential season ahead, it’s important to remember everyone’s vote is equal and those who vote in local elections to decide my local leaders have a huge impact on my life.
+With New Hampshire behind us and the rest of the presidential season ahead, it’s important to remember everyone’s vote is equal.
+Those who vote in local elections to decide my local leaders have a huge impact on my life.
 Much more than Stephen King’s vote in the Democratic primary.